 According to the U.S. Centers for Disease Control (CDC), a small number of pets worldwide, including dogs and cats, have been reported to be infected with COVID-19, mostly after close contact with infected people.
-However, there’s no evidence that pets can transmit the virus to humans.
+However, the risk of pets spreading the virus to people is low.
 See the latest news on COVID-19 and pets and CDC recommendations for pet owners.

 Did you know there’s a disease called canine coronavirus (CCV) that’s unrelated to this current outbreak in humans?
 We also give you information about that disease and how to help your pup recover.